legislation/clml-schema/README.md

 * Change #172251211 Add FootnoteRef to ChangeType (FootnoteRef now allowed in elements Addition, Repeal, Substitution)

-* Change #172208478 Remove CommentaryRef from all structures apart from Pnumber and inline text models
+* Change #172208478 Remove CommentaryRef from all structures apart from Pnumber and inline text models, add to Acronym and Abbreviation

 * Change #172236365 removed from P2, P3, P3group, P4, P5, P6, P7, Tabular and PsubBlock as fragement attributes should not appear here